ManhHuuNguyen/RayTracer/README.md

 # RayTracer

-A simple ray tracer following CS 5600 University of Utah
+A simple ray tracer as homework of CS 5600 University of Utah